VishwasDubey150/ParkOnGo/README.md

 # ParkOnGo

-ParkOnGo is an android application which is used for optimising the parking facilites for users.
+ ParkOnGo is an android application which will be used by the vehicle users to prebook parking spaces to help regulate traffic congestion caused by illegal on-street parking
 ## Tech stack
 Kotlin , firebase , Python ,Html ,CSS ,JavaScript ,SQL.